zira-dev/docs/_posts/2017-05-25-getting-started.md

   search: false

 ---
-## Zira is Channel based, Data-driven Workspace edit
+## Zira is Channel based, Data-driven Workspace

 Manage teams using an instant messaging interface, while providing full visibility on performance and trends